MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/service-solution.md

 ## Next steps

-- Review how to [monitor the service health](service-solution-monitor-service-health.md) of your Dynamics 365 solution.
+- Review how to [monitor the service health](service-solution-monitor-service-health.md) of your Dynamics 365 solution
-- Review how [service updates](service-solution-service-updates.md) work in Dynamics 365 and best practices for readiness.
+- Review how [service updates](service-solution-service-updates.md) work in Dynamics 365 and best practices for readiness
-- Learn about the importance of [environment maintenance](service-solution-environment-maintenance.md).
+- Learn about the importance of [environment maintenance](service-solution-environment-maintenance.md)
-- Find more resources to [continue the business application journey](service-solution-continue-the-business-application-journey.md).
+- Find more resources to [continue the business application journey](service-solution-continue-the-business-application-journey.md)
-- Read the [case study](service-solution-case-study.md) to understand the impact to an organization when servicing the solution isn't top of mind.
+- Read the [case study](service-solution-case-study.md) to understand the impact to an organization when servicing the solution isn't top of mind